predsci/sunRunner1D/README.md

 % cd src

-Invoke the PLUTO setup.py script (see Section 1.3 in the PLUTO manual)
+Invoke the PLUTO setup.py script (see Section 1.3 in the PLUTO manual) using:

 %  python $PLUTO_DIR/setup.py